bitfocus/companion/documentation/raspberrypi.md

 ```

 7. Now we're ready to clone the repository and build.
 These commands will clone the respository, move into the `companion` directory, update all dependencies and modules, and create a fresh build.
->It's important to note which version of Companion you are hoping to install.
-The current stable version is 1.3, while the master branch has been updated to 2.0-alpha.
-2.0-alpha is not yet ready for production, so if you're going to be using Companion in production you'll want to use version 1.3.
+> It's important to note which version of Companion you are hoping to install: v1.3 stable or v2.0-alpha. v2.0-alpha is not ready for production environments at the time of this writing (June 10, 2019), but is available for testing.
+The other important distinction to note is that the build commands are different between the two versions.

 * Version 1.3 (stable):
 ```bash
 git clone https://github.com/bitfocus/companion.git --branch v1.3.0 --single-branch